Please read all the application procedures carefully prior to commencing with your application. You may want to print a copy for your reference.

 Letters of Reference

 All letters of reference must be sent directly to email@example.com as an attachment by the referees to the School of Computing and Information Systems.
 Athabasca University will not accept letters of reference not received directly from referees.
 Applicants may download the MSc IS Reference Template to send to the referees:

-*It is the applicant's responsibility to notify his or her referees, that, in accordance with the Province of Alberta's Freedom of Information and Protection of Privacy Act, in the information contained in the letter of reference is not considered to be confidential and it may be viewed by the applicant upon request.
-For more information contact us.
+*It is the applicant's responsibility to notify his or her referees, that, in accordance with the Province of Alberta's Freedom of Information and Protection of Privacy Act, the information contained in the letter of reference is not considered to be confidential and it may be viewed by the applicant upon request.
+For more information, contact us.

-Please note that a students application file will automatically go inactive 12 months after the initial application date, if the student does not proceed with the application process and/or there has not been any contact with the School of Computing and Information Systems.
+Please note that a student's application file will automatically go inactive 12 months after the initial application date, if the student does not proceed with the application process and/or there has not been any contact with the School of Computing and Information Systems.

 Students, once admitted as program students, will be considered to have MSc IS program status.
 Where applicable, the following official documentation must be received before your application can be processed.

-Ensure that all documentation is directed to:
+Ensure that all documentation is directed by mail or courier to: